 1. Open a Map Slide

-Then once the template finishes uploading, pick which slides you want to use.
-If you want all of the slides select All in the top right corner, then click Import slides in the lower right corner.
+Then once the template finishes uploading, pick which map slides you want to use.
+If you want all the slides select All in the top right corner, then click Import slides in the lower right corner.
 Now you've got the entire template loaded in Google Slides.

 2. Change the Color of Part of a Map